fenago/apache-tomcat/lab_guides/md/Lab_3.md

 the` JAVA_OPTS` parameter in` catalina.sh`, which
 can be found in` TOMCAT_HOME/bin`.

-Let us take an example of increasing the max heap size to 512 MB instead 256 MB.
-Also setting the` Perm Gen = 256 MB`.
+Let us take an example of increasing the max heap size to 512 MB.
+Also setting the` MaxMetaspaceSize = 256 MB`.

 ```
-JAVA_OPTS="-Xms128m -Xmx512m -XX:MaxPermSize=256m"
+JAVA_OPTS="-Xms128m -Xmx512m -XX:MaxMetaspaceSize=256m"
 ```